ahm3dhany/Broken-Web-Application/README.md

 ### _required steps to reproduce the vulnerability:_

-Even if the UI(i.e. User Interface) doesn't show navigation to the unauthorized "admin" page, the attacker can simply force the browser to target the "admin" page URL.
+_Inception:_ Even if the UI(i.e. User Interface) doesn't show navigation to the unauthorized "admin" page, the attacker can simply force the browser to target the "admin" page URL.
 In our case, if the attacker knows the URL of the "admin" page, he can just type http://localhost:8080/admin in the address bar of the browser and he is successfully navigated to the unauthorized page.
 The "admin" page allows whoever can access it to delete any story or quote.

+1. Navigate to (http://localhost:8080/).
+And if you prompted for credentials type "user" as the username & "password" as the password.
+2. In in the address bar of your browser , force it to navigate to the admin page (i.e. http://localhost:8080/admin).
+3. Although you are logged in as a normal user, the "admin panel" page is shown and you can now delete any story or quote like if you are the administrator (some sort of privilege escalation).

 ### _where the vulnerability came from:_